just-the-docs/just-the-docs/docs/customization.md

 ## Override and completely custom styles

-For styles that aren't defined as SASS variables, you may want to modify specific CSS classes.
+For styles that aren't defined as SCSS variables, you may want to modify specific CSS classes.
 Additionally, you may want to add completely custom CSS specific to your content.
 To do this, put your styles in the file `_sass/custom/custom.scss`.
 This will allow for all overrides to be kept in a single file, and for any upstream changes to still be applied.